Laws of Oceania

 Section 3 - Marked Lanes Violation

-Whoever operates a motor vehicle in such a manner that causes it to excessively cross the dividing lanes of traffic shall be fined seventy five dollars.
+Whoever operates a motor vehicle in such a manner that causes it to excessively cross the dividing lanes of traffic to include 'u-turns' shall be fined one hundred dollars.

 Section 4 - Operating Motor Vehicle off Public Way

 Whoever operates a motor vehicle off an approved public way (i.e sidewalks or unpaved surfaces) shall be fined two hundred dollars.

 Section 5 - Parking Prohibitions